 Propecia does have a reasonably well documented, positive effect on hair growth.
 The problem is, as most of you know, it causes side effects for many, including, but limited to reduced Libido, Sexual Dysfunction, Anxiety and Depression.
 These occur at a incidence that is well above the 2% reported by Merck and noted in the PDR.
 In fact many Dermatologists and Urologists ( who prescribe Proscar) feel pronounced side effects invariably occur in about 1 in 3 users, and subtle side effects in a slight majority of users.
 The lengthy subject of the current state of the seemingly ever expanding array and incidence of Propecia side effects will be the subject of a forthcoming update.

 It has been assumed by many for years that the only Natural Propecia alternative was Saw Palmetto.
 This assumption is over-simplistic and largely false-Saw Palmetto, doesn’t even share the mechanism as Propecia.
-Propecia produces hair growth effects by lowering plasma/serum levels of DHT by about 65%, while Saw Palmetto mildly inhibits DHT from binding to receptor sites, (which also produces hair growth effects to a lesser degree).
+Propecia produces hair growth effects by lowering plasma/serum levels of DHT by about 65%, while Saw Palmetto mildly inhibits DHT from binding to receptor sites,

 More recent research has conclusively identified several side effect free natural and combination compounds that not only lower plasma/ serum and follicular DHT, but confer an array of anti-aging health benefits as well.